dhuyartmaker/search-engine/README.md

 ## About The Project

 This is my easy search-engine app.
 Includes 2 repositories (backend + frontend).
-It is used to by regex concept.
+It is built base on regex concept.
-* I deployed my app.
+* I deployed my app by nginx server.
 You can check quickly. http://dhuy4rtmaker.space/
 ### Built With

 * NodeJS v20 (ExpressJs)